FREE DELIVERY FOR ORDERS OVER £50

 Codling Moth Killer contains the Steinernema nematodes which can be used to control the Codling Moth larvae when they are not in the fruit.
 The nematodes will enter the larvae via a natural opening, like the mouth, and feed on the contents of the larvae.
 A natural bacterium is produced by the nematodes inside the larvae, which kills it.
 The nematodes also reproduce inside the larvae, releasing more nematodes into the surrounding area.
 Once the Codling Moth larvae are killed, the nematodes die back to natural levels in the soil.

-Apply Codling Moth Killer nematodes to infected trees and their soil base in April and mid-September to kill the Codling Moth larvae, while they are on the lower branches and tree trunk.
-Also to the base of the tree in the soil.
+Apply Codling Moth Killer Nematodes to infected trees, and their soil base, in April and mid-September to kill the Codling Moth larvae while they are on the lower branches and tree trunk.
+Also apply the nematodes to the base of the tree in the soil.

-Apply with thorough coverage of the lower tree trunk and drench the soil at the base of the tree, applying approximately 1 litre of solution per tree
+Apply with thorough coverage of the lower tree trunk and drench the soil at the base of the tree, applying approximately 1 litre of solution per tree.

 Use entire pack contents at once.
 For severe infestations, repeat the process 5 days after first treatment.

 You can store unopened nematode packs in a fridge but it is best to ensure you apply your nematodes as soon as possible for the best results.

 Codling Moth Killer nematodes are harmless to humans, pets and wildlife, and safe to apply to edible plants